ARoefer/smart_eef_control/README.md

 #### Main Screen
 - The **joystick** moves the link in a plane.
 It is also the deadman-switch for the controller.
 As long as the joystick is being held, the controller sends commands.
 - The **axes control** determines in which plane the joystick moves the link.
-- The **control frame** buttons set which frame the planes are relative to.
+- The **control frame** buttons set which frame the control input is relative to.
-  - *Local Motion* sets the planes to be relative to the link itself.
+  - *Local Motion* control is relative to the link's frame.
-  - *Global Motion* sets the planes to be relative to the controller's reference frame.
+  - *Global Motion* control is relative to the controller's reference frame.
-  - *Relative Motion* sets the planes to be relative to the controller itself.
+  - *Relative Motion* control is relative to the controller itself.
 Specifically to its rotation around the Z-axis.
 (More on that later)
 - The **phone itself** is used for orientation control.
-The input is always in the link's frame.
 - The **connection status** displays the interface's connection to the ROS bridge server.

 #### Settings Screen